 “Interns can be a good short-term resource for a small firm,” he explains.
 “They can increase your capacity, provide fresh insights and even bring in new business.
 A new member of the team in a small set-up can be a morale-booster.
 What’s more, hiring an intern enables you to effectively try before you buy and see if that person is a good fit for your company.”

 However, taking on an intern comes with responsibilities.
 “Businesses have to invest time and effort into training the intern,” stresses Rajeeb.
 “It needs to be a win-win - it must be a learning opportunity for the candidate, especially if they are not being paid.”

 Payment is still something of a grey area.
-As the recent case involving intern Keri Hudson reveals, if interns are working productively for a company for a period of time they can be entitled to the national minimum wage (NMW).
+As the case involving intern Keri Hudson reveals, if interns are working productively for a company for a period of time they are likely to be entitled to the national minimum wage (NMW).

 “A lot of interns are unpaid,” says Rajeeb.
 “If the arrangement is short-term and is mainly about work shadowing and training, then it can be done on a voluntary basis.
 However, if you expect an intern to work specific hours and they have set tasks to do, then HMRC says they must be paid the national minimum wage.”

 With so many graduates entering a tough market, there is no shortage of potential interns at the moment.
 “There are three main ways to find interns,” says Rajeeb.
 “There are websites like Enternships, or you can approach a specific university or course or ask your own network of family and friends.”